-UPDATED May 2019-

 For example, you might want to provision a service application that you accidentally had left set to “false” the first time around.
 Or, you might want to rewire which servers in your farm are running the Distributed Cache service (maybe to create a dedicated Cache cluster).
 Alternately, maybe several months (and changes) have passed since your farm was built, and your level of confidence that something hasn’t diverged from your original XML configuration (to the point of conflicting with it) isn’t rock-solid.

-Luckily, since the included file AutoSPInstallerFunctions.ps1 is, as the filename suggests, just a (very) big collection of PowerShell functions, you can actually isolate and run these chunks of script code individually.
+Luckily, since the included file AutoSPInstallerModule.psm1 is, as the filename suggests, now an actual module with a collection of PowerShell functions, you can actually isolate and run these chunks of script code individually.
 The advantages are twofold: First, you can continue to leverage the consistent and automated approach that helped get your farm built quickly in the first place.
 Second, you can completely bypass all the redundant steps in the process (such as checking for and creating web apps, adding managed accounts, etc.) and can be assured that only the net-new changes you need will be executed.

 To do this, you’ll obviously need the AutoSPInstaller script files themselves, as well as the AutoSPInstallerInput*.xml file you used to originally build the farm (with your new modifications included of course).
 For the steps below, you’ll want to be logged in as the SharePoint installer account (you did use a dedicated account to install SharePoint, right?)